zwave-js/node-zwave-js/packages/cc/api.md

     nodeIds: number[];
 }

+// Warning: (ae-missing-release-tag) "AssociationCCSpecificGroupGet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AssociationCCSpecificGroupGet extends AssociationCC {
+}

+// Warning: (ae-missing-release-tag) "AssociationCCSpecificGroupReport" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AssociationCCSpecificGroupReport extends AssociationCC {
+    constructor(host: ZWaveHost_2, options: CommandClassDeserializationOptions | (AssociationCCSpecificGroupReportOptions & CCCommandOptions));
+    // (undocumented)
+    group: number;
+    // (undocumented)
+    serialize(): Buffer;
+    // (undocumented)
+    toLogEntry(applHost: ZWaveApplicationHost_2): MessageOrCCLogEntry_2;
+}

+// Warning: (ae-missing-release-tag) "AssociationCCSpecificGroupReportOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AssociationCCSpecificGroupReportOptions {
+    // (undocumented)
+    group: number;
+}

 // Warning: (ae-missing-release-tag) "AssociationCCSupportedGroupingsGet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)